 SDHC reserves the right to review lender qualifications and the loan terms before authorizing homeownership assistance.
 SDHC may disapprove proposed financing of the debt if SDHC determines that the debt is unaffordable.
-In making this determination, SDHC will take into account family expenses such as childcare, un-reimbursed medical expenses, homeownership expenses, and other family expenses, in addition to the participant's income.
+In making this determination, SDHC will take into account family expenses such as childcare, un-reimbursed health and medical care expenses", homeownership expenses, and other family expenses, in addition to the participant's income.